Forceflow/cuda_voxelizer/README.md

 ### Build using Visual Studio project (Windows)

-Project solutions for Visual Studio 2019 and 2022 are provided in the `msvc`folder.
-They are configured for CUDA 11, but you can edit the project file to make it work with lower CUDA versions.
+A project solution for Visual Studio 2022 is provided in the `msvc`folder.
+It is configured for CUDA 11, but you can edit the project file to make it work with lower CUDA versions.
 You can edit the `custom_includes.props` file to configure the library locations, and specify a place where the resulting binaries should be placed.

 ```
     <TRIMESH_DIR>C:\libs\trimesh2\</TRIMESH_DIR>